michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 	![world](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/zoom0.png)
 	2. Zoom level 1 : 4 tiles for the whole world
 	![world](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/zoom1.png)
+	3. Zoom level 2 : 16 tiles for the whole world
 	3. The further you zoom in, the more tiles are used to make up the whole world.
 	4. You usually do not need to look at the whole world, so you only look at some of the tiles at that zoom level.

-		1. Most maps showing the continental United States are at zoom level 4.
+		1. Most maps showing the entire continental United States are at zoom level 4.
-		2. Zoom level 4 requires 256 tiles to make up the whole world.
+		2. Zoom level 4 requires 256 (4^4) tiles to make up the whole world.
 But you don't need to look at all 256, you only care about a section of them, so you **zoom** in on the section.

 	5. Tiles are images.
-We will use url's to get tiles.
-You could, in theory, make your own tiles.
+We will use url's to get tiles from other websites.
+You could, in theory, make your own tiles and pull them into your map from a static file.
 That is far beyond the scope of this tutorial.

 ### Collect the ingredients

 1. Open QGIS
-2. Reopen your saved project, Refugee_Cities
+2. Reopen your saved project from the QGIS Tutorial (This may be called Refugee_Cities)
 3. We need to change the projection of this map.
 Most web maps are in spherical mercator projection (EPSG 3857), and it is the default for all of the tiles we will use.
-You only HAVE to change it on the layer we will work with, but it is a good idea to change it everywhere all at once.
+You only HAVE to change it on the layer we will work with, but it is a *good idea* to change it everywhere all at once.

 	1. Double click on each layer to open the attributes interface, and change CRS to 3857
 	2. Change the Project Projection by double clicking in the lower right corner
 	3. Recent the map by using the magnifying glass with the arrows pointing outward.

 4. Right click on the layer that has the latitude/longitude of the cities in it.
-5. Select Save As >> GeoJson *remember to save this layer into your leafletmap/data folder!* (I like to deselect `add layer to current project`)
+5. Select Save As >> GeoJson *remember to save this layer into your leafletmap/data folder!* (I like to deselect `add layer to current project` because I think it is confusing to have so many layers.)
 6. Right click on the layer with citystaterefugees in it and Select Save As >> GeoJson